RA-L Information for Associate Editors

 - For resubmitted papers, to provide a recommendation for a final acceptance/rejection decision, possibly asking some of the previous reviewers to reassess the resubmission

 To reach its goals, RA-L must guarantee a final decision within 6 months from submission, with no exceptions.
 In addition, for manuscripts with a Conference option, RA-L must guarantee a recommendation for Conference presentation within 3 months from submission.
-This will be possible following the time-line reported below.
-Deadlines involving AEs are highlighted in green
+This will be possible following the timeline reported below.

 At least three REs commit to review MS